NINAD-17/Tailwindcss_from_YouTube/readme.md

 - Don't use layer and apply directories when there's no need.
 Means if you're using a style more than 6 times then it's okay but don't use this to create style of only one component.
 - When you use layer and apply directories then remember that you're doing it with a cost of maintainibility.
 It's difficult to maintain code when you use layer and apply directories.
 Because you constantly need to look for styles.css file.
 - Don't over use it.

+## tailwind.config.js file
+- We can able to configure the tailwind.config.js file by our opinions.
+- `npx tailwindcss init myconfig --full` by this command you can access full tailwind configuration file. here we gave myconfig name to the file.

+        theme: {
+            extend: {
+                spacing: {
+                    13: "3.25rem"
+                }
+            },
+        },

+- As in default spacing of tailwind there is no 13 so we add it manually.